UtpalB-arch/CodeSydneyJSRepo/README.md

 # CodeSydneyJavaScriptTutorials
-Tutorials activities of Code Sydney JavaScript
+This is about tutorials activities of Code Sydney JavaScript